Hexagonal Efficient Coordinate System: Alternative addressing schemes

 There have been several attempts to develop efficient coordinate systems for the hexagonal grid.
 Snyder describes a coordinate system based on non-orthogonal bases which is referred to as the h2 system.
 Her developed an interesting three-coordinate system that uses an oblique plane in three dimensional space.
 For various reasons, both of these approaches require cumbersome machine representations that lead to inefficient image processing operations.
-General balanced ternary (GBT) is based on a hierarchy of cells, where at every level the cells are each aggregates of cells from the previous level.
+Generalized balanced ternary (GBT) is based on a hierarchy of cells, where at every level the cells are each aggregates of cells from the previous level.
 In two-dimensions, GBT can be used to address the hexagonal grid where each grid point is addressed with a string of base-7 digits and each digit indicates the hexagon's position within that level of the hierarchy.
 The use of GBT and slightly modified versions of GBT such as HIP and Spiral Architecture for addressing hexagonal grids in two dimensions are abundant in the literature.
 While these approaches have some interesting mathematical properties, they fail to be convenient or efficient for image processing.